vite-pwa/vite-plugin-pwa/docs/workbox/inject-manifest.md

 ```
 </details>

+> You also need to add the logic to interact from the client logic: [Advanced (injectManifest)](/guide/inject-manifest.html).

-then in your `src/sw.ts` file, remember you will also need to add following `workbox` dependencies as `dev`
+Then in your `src/sw.ts` file, remember you will also need to add following `workbox` dependencies as `dev`
 dependencies:
 - `workbox-core`
 - `workbox-routing`